-For the year ended 2013, the Board and its two standing committees, the BAC and the HRC, conducted an annual self-evaluation and assessment using a set of questionnaires and a discussion of gaps and areas of improvement.
+For the year ended 2014, the Board and its three committees, the Board Audit Committee, Executive Committee, and the Nomination and Remuneration Committee, conducted an annual self-evaluation and assessment using a set of questionnaires and a discussion of gaps and areas of improvement.
 The results of the assessments by the Committees were reported to the Board.
-The Board of Directors attended a tailored workshop on 23 September 2013 conducted by GCC Board Directors Institute (BDI).
-Feedback from the BDI on the effectiveness of Alba's Board and corporate governance processes was very positive, and indicated that Alba was both well above regional benchmarks, and had made significant progress since a similar review in 2011, across most elements of Corporate Governance.